cvigilv/esqueleto.nvim/README.md

   - `gh-email`, email of GitHub user
   - `gh-user`, name of Github user

-Additionally, a special wild-cards exists for cursor placement (denoted with `${cursor}`) once the template is written in the current buffer.
+Additionally, a special wild-card exists for cursor placement (denoted with `${cursor}`), which moves the cursor to the last instance of this wildcard once the template is written in the current buffer.
 > [!WARNING]
 > *DO NOT OVERWRITE THIS WILDCARD*!
 This wildcard is protected, therefore replacing it in the
 > wildcards look-up table will produce unexpected behaviors.